 Burn severity levels correspond to the magnitude of environmental change caused by fire and are classified according to Key and Benson (2005) for consistent interpretation of burn severity classes across multiple fires.
 While burn severity levels do not always relate directly to field-based assessments of burn severity, the description of burn severity levels by Miller and Thode (2007) provides insights as to the environmental changes corresponding to each burn severity level:

 - moderate-low (15% to <70% change in cover)

 - moderate-high, (60% to <80% change in cover)

 - high severity (80% to 100% change in cover)

-If you are interested in R-BAM technology and its application by your agency or company, please contact:
+If you are interested in application of R-BAM technology please contact: